-The term "home staging", known only to insiders a few years ago, has meanwhile gained a certain degree of publicity in Germany as well.
-In the 70 years in the USA, where else also originated, look today in Germany over 200 home staging agencies on the Internet for potential customers.
-And of course there already exists a professional association with the beautiful name "German Society for Home Staging and Redesign eV".
-Of course, this organization also offers seminars, participation requirement on their homepage: "interest in the topic!".
-Given this interest and no previous knowledge required, the participant goes through two seminars and several practical days, has two own projects evaluated by an internal association committee and may call himself - the fees amount to modest 2.000 € - henceforth "DGHR Advanced Professional".
+The term “home staging”, only known to the initiated a few years ago, has meanwhile also achieved a certain degree of familiarity in this country.
+Established in the USA in the 70s, wherever else, over 200 home staging agencies are already looking for potential customers on the Internet in Germany.
+And of course there is already a professional association with the beautiful name “German Society for Home Staging and Redesign eV”.
+Of course, this organization also offers seminars, the prerequisite for participation on their homepage: “Interest in the topic!”.
+Assuming that interest and no further previous knowledge, the participant goes through two seminars and a few practical days, has two of his own projects assessed by an internal association committee and is allowed to call himself "DGHR Advanced Professional" from now on - the fees amount to a modest € 2.000.

 But what does a "DGHR Advanced Professional" do?
 "Staging" has several meanings in English, two of which are relevant to the role of the home-stager.
 On the one hand it refers to a staging, on the other hand it can also mean "material procurement".
 Linking both levels of meaning, the result is a catchy definition of the term home staging: A house / apartment is staged using various materials in order to achieve a higher selling price or a shorter vacancy rate.